khackethal/project-1/README.md

 ### Ghost movement

 I found that if I relied only on Pacman himself to check if he encounters a Ghost he would sometimes 'survive' if a Ghost runs into him when he stands still.
-Therefor the Ghosts have their own specialised function to check if they encounter Pacman:
+Therefore the Ghosts have their own specialised function to check if they encounter Pacman:

 ```